treehog2/iina-absave-plugin/README.md

 - [x] Send confirmation messages to user in case of errors or success.
 - [ ] Support importing plugin directly from github.
 - [ ] Figure out why `ffmpeg` executable is not accessible to the plugin.
+- [ ] Test and handle case when there are multiple player windows e.g. which window does the plugin run on?